Do Security Cameras Have Audio, and is it Legal?

 All other US states are one-party consent states, which allow recording as long as one person in the recording gives consent.
 To be on the safe side, it's probably not a good idea to record audio if you're not present, either in-person or remotely using two-way audio.

 Most states have privacy laws forbidding recording of any kind in places with a reasonable expectation of privacy like bathrooms, bedrooms, and private spaces owned by others.

-It never hurts to double-check your state's security camera laws if you're unsure about setting up a camera legally.
+It never hurts to double-check your state's security camera laws if you're unsure about where to set up a camera legally—whether it's a hidden camera or located in plain sight.
 This article is for information purposes only and isn't a substitute for advice from a legal professional.

 You don't usually need to post a sign about video surveillance if you have a security camera in your home.
 Some states require signs if businesses put cameras in areas where folks expect privacy, like dressing rooms3.
 Even if it’s not legally required, we recommend using a sign if you have security cameras.
 It can help deter burglars from targeting your home and politely inform neighbors when your camera records public spaces like the sidewalk.